-- After selecting the USB drive, you will be granted the below screen. from there just Select the Installation option, by using the down arrow key and enter button respectively.
+- After selecting the USB drive, you will be granted the below screen. from there just Select the Installation option, by using the down arrow key and the enter button respectively.

 - Now, it will load up some files, wait for it.
 Next, it will ask you for the drive to install the Android TV OS files, We have to select the Drive volume.
-And Click on OK, by using enter button.
+And Click on OK, by using the enter button.

 - After selecting the drive, We have to format it, So Select the ext4 format option and click on OK.
 Again Click Yes to confirm the format of the partition.